Moving Past the Troubles: The Future of Northern Ireland Peace

 - The 1998 Good Friday Agreement achieved compromise by creating a new power-sharing government, facilitating disarmament, and abolishing border checks between Northern Ireland and the Republic of Ireland.

-Northern Ireland, a long-contested region of the United Kingdom, experienced decades of conflict between the late 1960s and the late 1990s that killed more than 3,500 people.
+Northern Ireland, a long-contested region of the United Kingdom (UK), experienced decades of conflict between the late 1960s and the late 1990s that killed more than 3,500 people.
 The era, known as the Troubles, largely pitted the historically dominant Protestants against the Catholic minority.
 A peace deal struck in April 1998 created a power-sharing government that included political forces aligned with armed groups.

 What has driven the conflict in Northern Ireland?